 How Does Encryption Work with a Secure Email Gateway?

-When the gateway sees certain triggers, it encrypts your email so only authorised recipients can read it, even if hackers intercept the message.
+When the gateway sees certain triggers, it encrypts your email so only authorised recipients can read it, even if the message is intercepted in transit.

 References